cogstat/cogstat_website/best_practices_symposium/index.md

 ## Best practices in data analysis and statistics symposium

+### Program, abstracts and slides

+Find the program, the slides and the abstracts [here](program.html).

+__Feedback__ Give us a feedback after the symposium by [filling out this short form](https://goo.gl/forms/t3JrGyrs2nzlt5G83).
+Your feedback is essential for us whether a similar symposium is organized next year.

 ### About the symposium

 __Venue__ Eötvös Loránd University, [Faculty of Education and Psychology](https://www.ppk.elte.hu/en), [Budapest, Kazinczy street, 23-27](https://www.google.hu/maps/@47.4981147,19.0627044,3a,75y,23.51h,86.1t/data=!3m6!1e1!3m4!1sgm__OBazQlCGeiJqLtIDbw!2e0!7i13312!8i6656), Room 203.